chrischaney3/green_project/README.md

 ## Research Questions
 - What states have alternative fueling stations?
-- What type of fueling stations are the most common within these states?
+- What type of fueling stations are the most common in the US?
 - How many of these stations are private vs public?
 - What are the charging stations per capita
 - Where is the highest concentration of charging stations?